Gastrointestinal (GI) Bleeding

 - Quitting tobacco if you regularly use it.

-- Getting treatment to keep symptoms of GI conditions, like diverticulitis, under control.
+- Getting treatment to keep symptoms of GI conditions, like diverticulitis, well managed.

 - Checking for infections like helicobacter pylori, if one is at risk, which can cause ulcers.